-Harriet Martineau (1802 - 1876):

-was a British social theorist.
+Harriet Martineau (1802 - 1876): was a British social theorist.
 Some writers honor Martineau as the first female sociologist.
 Martineau has many books and essays to her credit.
-As we all know, Auguste Comte published a book in French titled, 'Cours de Philosophie Positive' in Martineau undertook 1839 а translation that was published in two volumes in 1853, as 'The Positive Philosophy of Auguste Comte.'
-It was significant achievement. а She introduced Comte to the Englishspeaking world.
+As we all know, Auguste Comte published a book in French titled, 'Cours de Philosophie Positive' Martineau 1839. undertook а translation that was published in two volumes in 1853, as 'The Positive Philosophy of Auguste Comte.'
+It was significant achievement.
+She introduced Comte to the Englishspeaking world.

-Martineau's reflections in 'Society in America', which was published in 1837, examples of important her are sociological methods.
+Martineau's reflections in 'Society in America', which was published in 1837, important examples of her are sociological methods.
 According to Martineau, "When one studies a society, one must focus on all its aspects which includes political, religious, and social institutions".
-She insisted on the need to include the lives of women in sociological studies.
-She was the first sociologist to study issues such as marriage, children, religious life, and race relations She believed that comprehensive social analysis was crucial to understand women's secondary status in the society.
+She insisted on the need to the lives of women sociological studies.
+She was the first sociologist to study issues such as marriage, children, religious life, and relations.
+She believed that comprehensive social analysis was crucial to understand women's secondary status in the society.

-He formulated the Theories of 'Law Stages', of Three 'Positivism', 'Classification or Hierarchy of Sciences'.
+He formulated the Theories of 'Law of Three Stages', 'Positivism', 'Classification or Hierarchy of Sciences'.
 He also described Sociology with its 'static' and 'dynamic' aspects.